Crisis Line support is available 24 hours a day- 7 days a week at 1-888-893-8333

 Lors de moments difficiles, nous reconnaissons l’importance de recevoir des services dans la langue de son choix.
 La Navigatrice régionale francophone offre un soutien aux personnes et familles qui recherchent des services en français dans les domaines de la santé mentale et le traitement des dépendances. https://cmhastarttalking.ca/8648-2/#.YTuIKPlKjZ9 Contactez Catherine Cloutier au 705-527-8738 poste 1413 email@example.com

-On-duty support for individuals looking for assistance with finding community resources or submitting referrals to access CMHA services and programs.
+System navigation for individuals looking for assistance with finding community resources or submitting referrals to access CMHA services and programs.
 Staff will provide knowledge and education on how to access internal programs in CMHA.
-Due to COVID-19, this is currently a phone service, please call us at 705-726-5033 (9 to 4 PM, Monday to Friday) and leave a message, your call will be returned.
+Due to COVID-19, this is currently a phone service, please call us at 705-726-5033 EXT 438 (10:30 am to 2:30 pm, Monday to Friday) and leave a message, your call will be returned.

-Visit our events page for webinars and additional support groups
+Visit our CMHA SCB events page for webinars and additional support groups

-Visit our news page to see what is happening in your community
+Visit our CMHA SCB news page to see what is happening in your community

 211 is a helpline and online database of Ontario’s community and social services.
 211 is answered and updated by highly-trained specialists.